What sort of yachts do you use?

 The answer then is is easy – we can’t!
 What we can do if offer a quality course on modern boats with top class instruction.
 Behind the scenes are our engineers, boat maintainers, cleaners and admin team.
 They ensure your course runs as smoothly as possible, from the moment you make that first enquiry to the end of your course.

-In 2018 we were awarded the Trip Adviser ‘Certificate of Excellence’ for the third time so it would seem we are getting it right!
+In 2019 we were awarded the Trip Adviser ‘Certificate of Excellence’ for the fourth time so it would seem we are getting it right!

 So no discounts?